-Good installation of rocklined berm to divert rain runoff around residential construction site on steep slope near a river.
+Good installation of rock-lined berm to divert rain runoff around residential construction site on steep slope near a river.
 Diversion ditches can be lined with grass if channel slopes are 20:1 or less, and with blankets or turf mats if they are steeper.

-Well built vegetated berm diverting runoff from wooded stream.
+Well built vegetated berm diverting runoff into sediment trap.
 Diversion berms and ditches should be seeded after construction.
 Use blankets if slopes are steep.